zarmory/uberlogging/README.rst

 Envrionment overrides
 #####################
 Sometimes people want things their own way and that's without changing actual code.
-To address that uberlogging provides ability to control some of it's configuration though environment variables:
+To address that uberlogging provides ability to control some of its configuration though environment variables:

 ``UBERLOGGING_FORCE_TEXT``